 These notes can be accessed whenever you need them, whether days, weeks, months, or years down the line.
 Whether you are at home on your computer or out and about with your phone, you have access to all this information at moment’s notice.
 There is power in that, folks!

 Processing done!
 It really is as simple as that.
-The key is to keep this thing moving smoothly.
-If you notice some squeaks, make sure you address it before all the wheels fall off.
+The key is to keep this process moving smoothly.
+If you notice some squeaks, make sure you address it before all of the wheels fall off.

 Evernote inbox zero!
 Besides the Great Purge, if you see more than 25 Notes in your Inbox, it’s time to start processing.

 I don’t have time to go into great detail in this post, but I do want to mention my digital backup system.
 I’m all about redundancy.
 I want a backup plan to my backup plan.
 I’m not saying my way is the right way, but I wanted to make sure I shared with you how I backup my digital files.

 - Evernote.
 All my files are stored on the Evernote servers.